-This is a writing-intensive course, although we will not spend much time on the craft of writing as we will be busy focusing on sociology.
+Despite the fact that this is a writing-intensive course, we will not be able to spend much time on the craft of writing.
 If you need assistance with your writing, I recommend booking an appointment with me or visiting the Student Success Centre (http://www2.mystfx.ca/student-success/).